Aryanzutshi/VitalVault/README.md

             Ensure your healthcare provider uses VitalVault for health record management.
             Send them an invitation or request them to join the platform if they are not yet enrolled.

-- Internet Connection
-        Requirement: A stable internet connection is necessary to interact with the blockchain, perform transactions, and manage health records.

 ## Tech Stack